archanakarki/Population_graphs/README.md

 # Population_graphs
 A working web app to visualize population graphs for countries.
-Resources used for learning can be found in ```https://sympaoy.github.io/webcodingforbeginners/#pre-work``` and this is a #mimmitkoodaa MOOC by Sympa.
+A working web app to visualize population graphs for countries.
+Technology used are HTML, CSS, JS (fetch method))